Your Reliable Chiller,Chiller Unit and Chiller System Manufacturer from China

 When the high pressure is too high and the low pressure is too low, an alarm signal is generated

 The function of oil separator is for separating the refrigerant and the freezing oil in the exhaust pipe, the refrigerant continues to enter the condenser along the pipeline, and the separated refrigerant oil is returned to the compressor through the oil return pipe

 Liquid Reservoir or liquid receiver

-Liquid reservoir is for storage of excess refrigerant in the refrigeration system;
+The liquid reservoir is for storage of excess refrigerant in the refrigeration system.

-Some colleagues will ask?
-Since there are more refrigerants in the refrigeration system, it is not enough to let go directly.
+Since there are more refrigerants in a chiller, it is not enough to let go directly.
 Is it necessary to set up a special reservoir for storage?

 Answer: The load of the refrigeration system is not constant.
-For example, in low-temperature conditions, the refrigerant circulating in the refrigeration system will be much lower than the refrigerant under normal temperature conditions.
+For example, in low-temperature conditions, the refrigerant circulating inside the chiller will be much lower than the refrigerant under normal temperature conditions.

 A manually opened and closed ball valve that can cut off the refrigerant circuit;

 Many people think that this ball valve is useless.